hanhanwu/Basic_But_Useful/README.md

 * Python Basic
  * When adding dictionary in python list, use `copy()`, otherwise its the reference has been appended: https://github.com/hanhanwu/Basic_But_Useful/blob/master/note_python_list.py
+ * A flexible way to strip the html tags, you can modify the function to cater for specific use, works for both Python 2.7 and Python 3.*: https://github.com/hanhanwu/Basic_But_Useful/blob/master/strip_html_tag_python.py

 * PYTHON 3
  * How to have Python 3 without hurting 2.7: for me, I simply created a new project in PyCharm community Edition, and set the intepretor as python 3, just 1 seconds for this setting